Requisition Number: 2019-2924

 This position is for a Program Coordinator in Springfield VA.

 This position will not be a desk job but involves both counseling and public relations responsibilities both on and off-site such as actively going out to meet community leaders and service providers to introduce Diamond Healthcare, establish relationships with the community/medical professionals and promote the IOP.
 Group therapy and assessments are on-site.
 Telework will also be available for some program work as well.

 Licensure for the Program Coordinator can be a Virginia licensed LCSW or LPC, CSACs will also be considered.
 Great Hours - 1:00 PM - 9:00 PM daily.
 No weekends or holidays.
-Diamond Healthcare offers a generous salary and PTO, great benefits including 401k, along with a complete benefits package.
+Diamond Healthcare, a leader in behavioral healthcare manager for over three decades, offers a generous salary and PTO, great benefits including 401k, along with a complete benefits package.

 - Leading group therapy.

 - Community education and referral development with other sources.

 - Ensuring compliance with state and federal regulatory standards.